Frequently Asked Questions

 mCSPC

-Median overall survival was not reached for patients receiving XTANDI + LHRH therapy* (95% CI, NR-NR) or those receiving placebo + LHRH therapy* (95% CI, 49.7-NR).1
+Median overall survival was not reached for patients receiving XTANDI + GnRH therapy* (95% CI, NR-NR) or those receiving placebo + GnRH therapy* (95% CI, 49.7-NR).1

 The primary endpoint for ARCHES was radiographic progression-free survival.
-Overall survival was a key secondary endpoint.1
+Overall survival was a key secondary endpoint.1,2

-See the recently updated final overall survival data from the ARCHES trial in mCSPC
+See the updated final overall survival data from the ARCHES trial in mCSPC

 Learn more about the ARCHES trial